 The historic centre of Potsdam reflects its position as a former residence to many German Kings and Queens, with beautiful Baroque buildings (such as Sanssouci), an opera house (the Building on the Island), numerous European-style palaces (which are mostly museums today) and other sights.
 The best way to see all the sights is on the Potsdam Hop on hop off bus.

-Street food in Berlin often has its origins in the cultural past of people who have immigrated to Germany in the past.
-Some of the most popular Berlin street foods include Currywurst, Bratwurst, Halbes Hähnchen and Falafel
+Street food in Berlin often originates in the cultural past of people who immigrated to Germany.
+Some of the most popular Berlin street foods include Currywurst, Bratwurst, Halbes Hähnchen and Falafel.

 Fun restaurants in Berlin for teens.